 Like most wiregate carabiners, the ones on the Wild Country Nitro get hung up on slings and when unclipping from steep sport routes.
 Other than that, there is not much to dislike.

-Also, for being such bigger biner, we wish the Wild Country Nitro sling was a little beefier like the Petzl Express Sling.
+Also, for being such bigger biner, we wish the Wild Country Nitro sling was a little beefier.
 We understand putting a thinner sling on an ultralight carabiner like the Astro, but for this biner, we would like something wider, more durable, and easier to grab.

 This draw excels at sport climbing but works as an all-around, top roping, traditional climbing.
 It is nice and big which makes it easy to handle and deal with.

 This is a great value in a draw AND it scored very highly.
-The normal notched nose on the Wild Country Nitro is easier to produce than the custom nose on the slightly fancier Helium so is therefore less expensive.
-The difference is the notch on the nose of the Helium is hooded and recessed to make it easier to unclip from bolt hangers on steep routes and on the Nitro it is only hooded making it slightly harder to unclip than the Helium because the notch gets snagged.
+The normal notched nose on the Wild Country Nitro is easier to produce than the custom nose on the slightly fancier Helium so is, therefore, less expensive.
+The difference is the notch on the nose of the Helium is hooded and recessed, which means it doesn't catch as easily on bolt handers.
+On the Nitro it is only hooded making it slightly harder to unclip than the Helium because the notch gets snagged.
 Other than the gate, the two carabiners are almost identical as far as we can tell.